larryleihua/CopulaOne/README.md

 # CopulaOne - an R package for full-range tail dependence copulas

-Warning: This is the development version of the package, please use with causion!
+Warning: This is the development version of the package, please use with caution!

 The R package *CopulaOne* implements functions for bivariate copulas that must satisfy the following two properties:
 * It can account for full-range tail dependence for both upper and lower tails.